Saint Andrew Music Society

 Ticket Information

-Admission to Saint Andrew Chorale & Orchestra concerts is: $30 ($25 Students/62+)
+Admission to Saint Andrew Chorale & Orchestra concerts is $30 ($25 Students/62+).

-Admission to all other concerts is: $25 ($20 Students/62+)
+Unless noted, admission to all other Music on Madison concerts is $25 ($20 Students/62+)

-Children 12 & Under: free (tickets still required)
+Children 12 & under: free (tickets still required)

-Tickets may be purchased online in advance using the links above, or by calling 212-891-0304, Monday-Friday, 9 am-5 pm.
+Tickets may be purchased online in advance, or by calling 212-891-0304, M-F 9 am-5 pm

 We encourage patrons to purchase tickets in advance!
-Seating for major concerts will be assigned by ticket, with open seating for the remaining concerts.
+Seating for major choral concerts will be assigned by ticket, with open seating for the remaining concerts.

 A Brief History |

 The Saint Andrew Music Society was founded by Madison Avenue Presbyterian Church (MAPC) in 1965.
-Now in its 59th season, an annual series of Sunday afternoon concerts is presented from October through May.
+Now in its 60th season, an annual series of Sunday afternoon concerts is presented from September through May.
 MAPC’s resident choral society, the 40-voice Saint Andrew Chorale, sings a broad range of great sacred choral works from across the centuries, accompanied by professional orchestras and brilliant instrumentalists.

 The Saint Andrew Music Society relies on the contributions of our Friends of the Saint Andrew Music Society.
 Tax-deductible donations can be made online, and donors are acknowledged in the major concert programs throughout the season.
 Use the give button below and select “Saint Andrew Music Society” from the drop-down list.